 Celebrating Seniors - Little Anthony is 75

 5 vintage videos from Little Anthony & The Imperials - Tears on My Pillow, Shimmy, Shimmy, Ko-Ko-Bop, I'm on the Outside Looking In, Goin' Out of My Head, and Hurt So Bad - to celebrate Little Anthony's 75th birthday today.
-Below, Little Anthony and the Imperials performing in 2005.

 The lead singer of the R&B, soul & doo-wop group Little Anthony & the Imperials was born January 8, 1941 in Brooklyn, New York.
 Jerome Anthony Gourdine was born into a musical family with his gospel singer mother, singer/saxophone playing father, and 3 brothers all involved in music.

 According to the Little Anthony & The Imperials website, Gourdine did some acting as a child, but while still a teenager in high school it was music that became his focus.
 He was first the lead vocalist for local bands the Duponts, and then The Chesters.

 The Chesters, founded by Clarence Collins and now with Gourdine as lead singer, recorded the hit song Tears on My Pillow in 1958.
 The nickname "Little Anthony" was coined by D.J.
 Alan Freed.
 Little Anthony's 55+ year career in the music business was well under way.

 Tears on My Pillow (1958) made it to #4 on the pop charts and #2 on the R&B charts in the US, selling over 1 million copies.